swirldslabs/merge-queue-poc/README.md

 # Solo-Cheetah

-`solo-cheetah` is a Go-based project designed for efficient file scanning, processing, and storage management.
-It supports both local and remote storage backends and provides a modular architecture for handling various file operations.
+`solo-cheetah` is a Go-based project for efficient file scanning, processing, and storage management.
+It supports local and remote storage backends and provides a modular architecture for handling various file operations.

 ## Features

-- File scanning with customizable marker file patterns.
+- File scanning with customizable marker file extensions.
-- S3, GCS, Local directory as storage support.
+- S3, GCS, and local directory storage support.
 - Configurable pipelines for scanning and processing.
 - Graceful shutdown handling.
 - Pluggable storage backends.